 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

+You can see the administrative areas in which Pakenham has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TL930671 (Lat/Lon: 52.268137, 0.827098), Pakenham which are provided by:
+You can see maps centred on OS grid reference TL924684 (Lat/Lon: 52.279864, 0.818653), Pakenham which are provided by:

 - StreetMap (Current Ordnance Survey maps)

 - Bing (was Multimap)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - English Jurisdictions in 1851 (Unfortunately the LDS have removed the facility to enable us to specify a starting location, you will need to search yourself on their map.)